Holiday Loyalty Program Checklist

 Be sure to add these pages to your marketing calendar for social media, but if you want to give your program an extra boost, we recommend adding “Promotion Extensions” to your existing Google Ad Words campaigns.
 Promotion Extensions are highly clickable and tend to convert at a significantly higher rate due to their unique look within SERPs.

 Holiday Loyalty Program Remarketing

-The holidays are likely one of the most highly trafficked times of year for your business, whether online or at your brick and mortar locations.
-Customers are actively shopping available discounts and competition can be fierce.
+The holidays are likely one of the most highly trafficked times of year for your business, whether online or at your brick-and-mortar locations.
+Customers are actively shopping for available discounts and competition can be fierce.
 They want to find the best deals, in just the right color, shape, and size.